prabal-007/library_managment/README.md

 The application has two modes: 1.Admin 2.User

 1.Admin mode : this mode provides all the functions this application can perform.
-To login as admin, you require an adminkey set by the admin.
+To login as admin, you require an adminkey which is automatically generated at the time of setup.
+It can be changed manually after the setup has completed.

 2.User mode : this mode allows only user-friendly functions i.e. Display all or currently availale books, lend books and return books.

-#Functions
+Functions
 1. Dislay all books of library --> Shows all books library have(Even the book is currently not available).
 2. Display all available books in library --> Shows books available for lend.
 3. Lend book from library --> Borrow books from library.